davejagoda/davejagoda.github.io/quotes.md

 \- Nassim Nicholas Taleb

+> When you sell options, treat the possible as likely.
+When you buy them, treat the likely as merely possible.

+\- Nassim Nicholas Taleb

 > Program testing can be used to show the presence of bugs, but never to show their absence!